 Today, power in the upper Wood River Valley comes from a single 60-year-old transmission line.
 That line has served the community well, but it’s due for a rebuild.
 Electrical standards call for a second connection to the grid to improve reliability.
 That’s especially true in the upper valley, where severe weather and steep terrain can delay repairs to downed lines.

 In 2017, the Idaho Public Utilities Commission recognized this need and authorized Idaho Power to build the Wood River-Ketchum transmission line.
-Since then, we’ve worked closely with Blaine County on a design the community can support.
+The Blaine County Board of Commissioners approved a permit for the project in March 2021.
+In March 2023, the Idaho Supreme Court upheld that permit.

 We look forward to continuing our long tradition of reliable, affordable, clean energy in Blaine County and beyond.

 Route of proposed transmission line and line segments to be buried

 Idaho Power worked with the Wood River Community Advisory Committee, a group of government officials, business leaders, local residents and other stakeholders, to develop the Wood River Electrical Plan in 2007.
 The committee refined the plan in 2008 and updated it in 2011.

 The committee studied electrical service across the Wood River Valley on behalf of customers and recognized the need for a second 138-kV transmission line between Hailey and the Ketchum–Sun Valley area.